jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 -----------------------------------
 *≈ 2 min*

-Wednesday 12 December 2014 (second Wednesday of December).
+Wednesday 10 December 2014 (second Wednesday of December).

 Agenda Notes:

 * *Riaan:* Moved one Wednesday earlier in the month to allow for the holidays.

 Minutes:
+* For those who are not present in JHB for the meetings, join the Hangout as a participant.
+Lee and Johan to test this.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------